 The best news in this study is that 90% of the children had illness that was asymptomatic, mild, or moderate — as opposed to severe or critical.
-That means that even if the children were sick, with fever and cough, 90% did not have trouble breathing, need oxygen or need to be in the intensive care unit.
 While 4.4% were reported as asymptomatic, given that only a third had laboratory testing, it’s very likely that the actual number of asymptomatic infections in children during that time period was higher.
 Only one child died.

 In adults, it appears that more like 80% have mild to moderate infections.
 We don’t know why children appear to have milder disease overall.
 It’s likely a combination of factors related to body chemistry, immune function, and even social factors such as how children are cared for and spend their days.
 But whatever the reason, it’s good news.

 However, there is a part of the study we need to pay attention to: younger children are at higher risk of running into trouble.
 Among children less than a year old, 10.6% had severe or critical disease.
 For children ages 1 to 5, that number was still high at 7.3%.
 It dropped to 4.2% for 6-to-10-year-olds, 4.1% for 11-to-15-year-olds, and 3% for those 16 and older.
 Interestingly, the only child who died was 14 years old.

 It’s not really surprising that the youngest children, especially infants, are more vulnerable.
 In most epidemics, such as influenza, it’s the very young and the very old that have the highest risk.